eraybasar/pesdk-docs/_guides/html5/v4-DesktopUI/resources/faq.md

 * If you're loading images from S3, make sure you created a CORS policy for your S3 bucket (More information [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html))
 * If you're loading images from your own server, make sure the CORS header is set (More information [here](http://enable-cors.org/server.html))
 * Make sure you enable CORS for the loaded image (More information [here](http://blog.chromium.org/2011/07/using-cross-domain-images-in-webgl-and.html))

+## Supported file formats

+For stickers, frames and overlays as well as uploaded files, the supported file formats vary per browser.
+There's a good and up-to-date list of supported file formats on [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support).
+Basically, the best formats to use are JPEG and PNG.

+Due to browser limitations, PhotoEditorSDK for HTML5 can only export to JPEG and PNG.